-Here are the four main advantages of the Osprey Daylite.
+Here are the four main advantages of the Osprey Daylite

 You can take the Daylite out onto a day-long hike one day, use it to carry books to school the next, and pack your carry-on items next time you have a flight.
 The Daylite is also ideal for traveling/exploring urban areas as you’ll have a place to stow maps, GPS, booklets and brochures, and other items you collect on the way.

 One of the most uncomfortable feelings is a sweaty, sticky back on a hot day.
 Daypacks tend to not be as breathable as standard backpacks, perhaps because their smaller size leads manufacturers to believe mesh and other fabrics to not be as important.

 There are 12 colors to choose from, which include Eggplant Purple, Real Red, Sagebrush Blue, Tahoe Blue, Black, Dark Blue Orange, Stone Grey, and Primrose Yellow.
 The colors are very rich and beautiful in tone.
 Plus the fabric used for the body of the backpack has a nice sheen that looks very sleek.

 There are two possible issues to keep in mind before buying the Osprey Daylite.

 The compact size isn’t really a disadvantage but is something to be aware of if you’re used to full-size backpacks.
 If you want a bag that you can load clothes, snacks, and other gear into, the Daylite might be too small.

-The mesh pockets on the Daylite are great for stowing away small gear, snacks bars, and other items, but some have found that they don’t work well for water bottles.
+The mesh pockets on the Daylite are great for stowing away small gear, snack bars, and other items, but some have found that they don’t work well for water bottles.
 Larger water bottles, like Hydro Flask and Nalgenes, might not first very well into the side mesh pockets.

 All in all, the Osprey Daylite is a superb daypack for hiking and other activities that will take you away for a few hours at a time.
 It isn’t large enough for serious hiking or overnights, but then again Osprey didn’t design this pack for that purpose.
 The Daylite has hundreds of positive reviews and many agree that as long as you use it as intended, you won’t be disappointed.